rudydesplan/dsti-devops/iac/readme.md

 - `software-properties-common`
 - Ansible (via the official PPA)

+This Vagrantfile uses Ansible as the provisioner to run the main playbook located at `provisioning/main.yml`.

+Ansible is configured to run in compatibility mode "auto", which means it will try to detect the version of Ansible installed on the host and use the appropriate syntax.

 To customize the VM settings, you can edit the Vagrantfile and adjust the values within the `config.vm.provider "virtualbox"` block.

 ## Accessing the VM